 The resistors in the audio path are relatively large Vishay/Dale "MMB0207" professional MELF resistors.
 These are very good resistors for high-end audio, obviously surpassing the cheap smaller SMD resistors.
 Their quality can be seen for instance from their 'current noise' specification, rivalled by hardly any alternatives:

-The revision shown here is new as of July 2016, and has some small updates with respect to the 2014 design.
+The revision shown here is of July 2016, and has some small updates with respect to the 2014 design.
 The current version has a smaller front control PCB and a modified stand-by power-supply.
 The audio section and relay control remained unmodified.
 The design information of the earlier version is still available.

 For documentation, you can look into: